Movement Workshops with Kris Seto

 Wednesday, November 17, 3 – 3:55pm

-Movement artist Kris Seto will present an in-progress performance with a Q&A session in advance of his performance at the University Art Museum on December 2, 2021.
+Movement artist Kris Seto will present an in-progress performance with a Q&A session in advance of their performance at the University Art Museum on December 2, 2021.

 Co-sponsored by the UAlbany Performing Arts Center.
 Supported by the New York State DanceForce.